WallStreetMojo

 #2 – Health Insurance

-• In healthcare, actuaries are needed to analyze various data and information related to the health industry and recommend solutions to the firm in order for them to use it to reduce risk and increase returns from the health care insurance business.
-They are instrumental in designing and suggesting policy plans based on the risk quotient, premium amount, and new trends in the sector.
+• In healthcare, actuaries are needed to analyze various data and information related to the health industry and recommend solutions to the firm to use to reduce risk and increase returns from the healthcare insurance business.
+They are instrumental in designing and suggesting policy plans based on the sector's risk quotient, premium amount, and new trends.

 Responsibilities